trevorkeenan/traitPlasticity/README.md

 Niinemets, Ü., and T. F. Keenan (2012).
 Measures of light in studies on light-driven plant plasticity in artificial environments. *Frontiers in Plant Science* **3**:156.
 [10.3389/fpls.2012.00156](http://doi.org/10.3389/fpls.2012.00156)

 At time of publication, the TRIP database contained 831 within canopy gradients for over 200 different species, for leaf mass per area (LMA), net assimilation (A) and leaf nitrogen (N) on both a mass (m) and area (a) basis.
-Details of individual studies contributed to the TRIP database are given are available in these [online reports](https://github.com/trevorkeenan/traitPlasticity/wiki).

 ## Using the TRIP database